Chronic obstructive pulmonary disease (COPD): secondary care data

 Patterns of COPD over time can be understood more clearly by examining incidence rates in different age groups.
 As shown in Chart 2, incidence increases with age in both sexes.
 This is caused by the progressive nature of COPD, with the underlying lung damage occurring as a result of long-term exposure to tobacco smoke or other pollutants, as well as the well-described lag in the onset of smoking-related diseases (Lopez, 1994).

 In under 65s and those aged 65 to 84, incidence has consistently been comparable between the sexes.
 In over 85s, rates have converged, driven primarily by a reduction in males.
-This decrease can be attributed to declining smoking rates since the 1970s (see Smoking Data section for more information on smoking and COPD).
-A gradual increase in female over 85s is likely partially due to smoking rates peaking later in females than males (Lopez, 1994) and increased susceptibility to smoking-related morbidity in females (Zysman & Raherison-Semjen, 2022).
+This decrease can be attributed to declining smoking rates since the 1970s (see the Smoking Data section for more information on smoking and COPD).
+A gradual increase in female over 85s is likely partially due to smoking rates peaking later in females than males (Lopez, 1994) and potentially due to increased susceptibility to smoking-related morbidity in females (Zysman & Raherison-Semjen, 2022).

 Please note: If you require the most up-to-date data available, please check the data sources directly as new data may have been published since these data pages were last updated.
 Although we endeavour to ensure that the data pages are kept up-to-date, there may be a time lag between new data being published and the relevant ScotPHO web pages being updated.